-If HMRC have reason to believe that you have been avoiding paying a large amount of tax, they can authorise a COP 9 Tax Investigation against you.
+If HMRC have reason to believe that you have been avoiding paying a large amount of tax, they can authorise a COP 9 (code of practice) Tax Investigation against you.
 The possible penalties that can arise out of a COP 9 Tax investigation can be very serious, which is why if you are facing an allegation of tax evasion, it is in your best interests to get in touch with a solicitor at your earliest convenience.
 We have offices across the country and are available to represent you wherever you are based.

 Free Initial Telephone Consultation

 Our highly skilled Tax Defence team are here to take the worry off your hands.
 We can provide an initial telephone consultation to see how we can assist in your case.
 Please call us on 0808 168 5550 and ask to speak to Steve Kirby or email firstname.lastname@example.org.

 A COP 9 Tax investigation is authorised by HM Revenue & Customs (HMRC) when they have reason to believe that you have committed a serious tax fraud.
 Under Code of Practice 9, you are offered full immunity from prosecution via the Contractural Disclosure Facility (CDF) if you decide to cooperate.
 Initially, you will receive a letter from the HMRC which will essentially give you two options:

 - Accept the terms and conditions of CDF – You will sign a contract stating that you acknowledge all of the terms and conditions that the HMRC have put forward by disclosing information relating to all of the evaded tax due to your conduct.

 - Reject the contract from CDF – You will sign an accompanying form that you reject the offer from CDF and therefore the notion that you have evaded tax.
 HMRC will now decide to take the investigation further and depending on the circumstances will either take a civil route or under an investigation which could lead to a criminal prosecution.